mjp-2013/bbqTemp/README.md

 Database (postgresql)

-Should be usable in summer 2013
+Should be usable in summer 2013 (fan on / off on hardcoded temperature works now atleast)